projectcalico/calico/calico/networking/mtu.md

 By default, {{site.prodname}} will auto-detect the correct MTU for your cluster based on node configuration and enabled networking modes.
 This guide explains how you can override auto-detection of MTU by providing an explicit value if needed.

 To ensure auto-detection of MTU works correctly, make sure that the correct encapsulation modes are set in your [felix configuration]({{site.baseurl}}/reference/resources/felixconfig).
-Disable any unused encapsulations (`vxlanEnabled`, `ipipEnabled`, and `wireguardEnabled`) in your felix configuration to ensure that auto-detection can pick the optimal MTU for your cluster.
+Disable any unused encapsulations (`vxlanEnabled`, `ipipEnabled`, `wireguardEnabled` and `wireguardEnabledV6`) in your felix configuration to ensure that auto-detection can pick the optimal MTU for your cluster.

 ### Before you begin...